Concept Of Heaven

 Christian belief about heaven describes as eternity in God’s presence.
 Thus, heaven is the eventual aim for all Christians so their soul may be reunited with God.

 Quran describes heaven as a beautiful garden.
-In fact, it describes as ‘garden of pleasure’.
+In fact, it describes as a ‘garden of pleasure’.
 So, those who have been good go to Jannah, which is Paradise.
-Thus far, Muslims believe they may get access to Jannah by living a religious life and to ask Allah for forgiveness.
+Thus far, Muslims believe they may get access to Jannah by living a religious life and asking Allah for forgiveness.

 So, before Muslims go to Jannah, they go to Barzakh.
-It is where souls wait for the Judgement Day.
-Hence, it is a place which divides the living from the dead.
+It is where souls wait for Judgement Day.
+Hence, it is a place that divides the living from the dead.
 So, Allah judges the soul after this stage.
-Thus far, Muslims accept the consequences of their lifetime behaviour according to the judgement.
+Thus far, Muslims accept the consequences of their lifetime behaviour according to the judgment.

 Islamic belief is that there are seven levels of heaven.
-A different prophet reside in each heaven.
-So, each heaven is made of different material.
+A different prophet resides in each heaven.
+So, each heaven is made of a different material.
 Thus far, the first heaven is made of silver.
 Adam and Eve live in this heaven.
-Abraham, lives in the seventh heaven which is made of divine light.
+Abraham lives in the seventh heaven which is made of divine light.